jeremysrand/BuGS/BUGS.md

 FIXED
 =======
+* On the latest build (0136579125034f41f8415b496d5ba706e86d65d9) on real HW, I can play a game and finish that game.
+But when I try to start a second game, I crash.
+The stack looks corrupted and execution is way off in the weeds somewhere.
+This isn't happening on either emulator.
+   * I am thinking this is the same crash as the one which follows.
+I tried to reproduce this on real HW again with that debug in place but could not.
+* I reproduced a crash on GSPlus after dying and starting a new game.
+From the stack, it was clear it was trying to draw a body segment but the jump instruction was set to garbage.
+I am hoping this is the same crash as the one saw on real HW.
+   * I have added some debug code to detect this.
+I am validating that the offset into the draw table for head and body segments is "sane" and if not brk.
+   * I reproduced it and ended up at brk $4 with y set to $2270 which is much larger than the max of 156.
+Also odd is that X is 1 but I think it needs to be an even number.
+   * In order to get the wrong value in Y, I noticed that the segmentSpriteOffset was overwritten with the pattern 70 02 70 02, etc.
+   * Something is trashing memory.
+   * Just got the same crash on real HW with the same register values and everything.
+   * Based on the investigation, it looks like 24 segments have been added which means the segment data structures have all overflowed.
+I am adding validation to check that the number of segments added never exceeds 12.
+   * I can reproduce it reliably now.
+The key is to die on the previous game by colliding with the last segment on a level.
+When you start the next game, we will for some reason try to add the 12 segments twice.
+I think the "die on the last segment so start the next level" code is somehow getting triggered on the next game and trying to add the same centipedes.
+   * Confirmed.
+I have fixed the code so that when the game is over, the "die onthe last segment so start the next level code" does not get triggered.
+That has fixed the crash.
 * A spider moving left to right went off screen and left garbage on the RHS as it exited.
 I have only seen this once.
 I think it coincided with the player dying.
     * I have just seen it again.
 I think the problem happens when the player dies on the extreme RHS of the screen (perhaps the LHS also but I have seen it on the RHS).
 I think the non game tile just beyond the bounds gets marked as dirty but is not put on the dirty non-game tiles list.
 So, it remains "dirty" forever and is never cleaned up.
 Once that happens, then if a spider traverses the tile, it leaves behind junk.
     * Confirmed.
 The code which exploded the player on the RHS would mark the non game tile as dirty because it always marked three tiles in a row as dirty.
 But the 3rd when right on the edge is a non-game tile.
 It just needed to skip marking it as dirty.